parbasu/parbasu.github.io/covid19app.md

 Of all the COVID-19 dashboards out there in the world, I found Die Zeit's dashboard the most visually appealing.
 And I wanted to recreate that.
 They built their dashboard using [Datawrapper](https://www.datawrapper.de/).

-I used Plotly Dash and Dash Leaflet.
+I used Plotly Dash.
 Here is a summary of what I did:

 [To be continued]